hhk02/hhk02/README.md

-- 👋 Hi, I’m @hhk02
+- 👋 Hi, I’m @hhk02 (IsaacFHL)
-- 👀 I’m interested in Python and C#
+- 👀 I’m interested in Python and C# and Java
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Java

 <!---
 hhk02/hhk02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.